Amitesh2624/Amitesh2624/README.md

 - 📱  Working on a startup [ShiokarAI][https://shiokarai.tech]
 - 📚 An Incoming Freshman at the California Institute of Technology
-- ⚛️ Studying for my upcoming exams xD
+- ⚛️ Studying for the upcoming exams xD
 ### Languages

 ![Python](https://img.shields.io/badge/-Python-000?&logo=Python)